What is a Carer's Passport?

-Please note, the Carer’s Passport does not apply to child care responsibilities unless your child has a long term health condition or disability.
+Please note, a Carer’s Passport does not apply to child care responsibilities unless your child has a long term health condition or disability.

 New legislation came into force in 2014 that entitles workers in England, Scotland and Wales to request flexible working after 26 weeks’ employment.
 The employer does not have to agree to the request, and will consider the business interests in making a decision.